insanum/votl/README.md

 Additionally, the Calendar plugin will show you which days you have journal entries with the date being highlighted in a different color.

+If you would like to jump to today's *Journal* entry then execute ',,jt' which bypasses the Calendar and quickly jumps to the entry.

 ============================================================================
                                                                 *votl-version*
 Version~